 Coaching motivated athletes on the weightroom floor is fun – but the real “meat” of what you do will be the academic and other programming work long before the training session gets to the floor.
 Starting out you’ll likely be implementing another coach’s programming – but you should still at a minimum, be training your own personal programming.
 I can’t tell you how many master-degreed interns I’ve had at MTI who did not understand the basics of progression or programming.
 It is everything.

 Voracious professional reading is the single “secret” to MTI’s success.
 Start with the textbooks and quickly move to programming-focused books from real coaches.
 I cannot stress enough the value of reading to your success as a coach.

 7. Get Time on the Floor

 Professional strength and conditioning is an art – and a big component of this art is learning how to efficiently, effectively and safely coach athletes on the weightroom floor, or really any situation.
 Early in my career I personally trained soccer moms, coached groups of 100+ through ski fitness classes, and volunteered at multiple high schools.
-There’s nothing like working with a group of 100+ in an open gymnasium or 45 high school freshmen in a crowded high school weightroom that will teach how to use a command voice, quickly group athletes, position yourself to monitor safety and learn training session flow and efficiency.
+There’s nothing like working with a group of 100+ in an open gymnasium or 45 high school freshmen in a crowded high school weightroom that will teach how to use a commanding voice, quickly group athletes, position yourself to monitor safety and learn training session flow and efficiency.
 You can’t read how to do this.
 You have to do it yourself.
 Rarely was I paid for this work – but no place did I learn more.

 8. Train Your Own Programming